 Chow Down To Rack Up Points

 If you rely on that Friday night pizza order to get you through the week, or if you’re just done with cooking, why not choose a credit card that rewards you for every dollar you spend on restaurants and takeout?
-The American Express Cobalt® Card gives you a healthy kickback on those purchases, and groceries too, with 5 Membership Rewards® points for every dollar you spend.
-You’ll also get 3 points/dollar on streaming services, 2 points/dollar on travel and transit purchases, and 1 point/dollar on everything else.
+American Express Cobalt® Card gives you a healthy kickback on those purchases.
+Get 5 points per $1 spent on eligible food and drink in Canada, including groceries and food delivery, 3 points per $1 spent on streaming services, 2 points per $1 on spent gas and transit like buses or taxicabs, 1 point per $1 spent on everything else, and 1 additional Membership Rewards® point for every $1 spent as a charge on your Express Cobalt® Card on any eligible hotel or any car rental bookings made through American Express Travel.

-To jumpstart your earnings, the welcome offer awards you up to 50,000 Membership Rewards® points.
-All you have to do is spend $500/month on your card to earn 2,500 points each month for the first year (up to 30,000 points).
-You’ll get another 20,000 points when you spend $3,000 in the first three months of cardmembership.
+To jumpstart your earnings, the card extends a welcome offer: Earn up to 30,000 Membership Rewards® points in the first year (conditions apply).
+All you have to do is spend $500/month on your card to earn 2,500 points each month for the first year.

 - Minimum Income Eligibility: N/A